-We have audited the financial statements of the Southern Grove Development District 6 as of and for the fiscal year ended September 30, 2018, and have issued our report thereon dated April 29, 2019.
+We have audited the financial statements of the Southern Grove Community Development District 6 as of and for the fiscal year ended September 30, 2024, and have issued our report thereon dated June 23, 2025.

-Auditor's Responsibility
+Auditors' Responsibility

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.550, Rules of the Auditor General.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Chapter 10.550, Rules of the Auditor General.